 4. ‘What type of company would you like to start?’:

 If the candidate answers, “This is the ideal company and I would like to start something like this” it means he or she is putting up a pretense.
-Such an answer is looked upon as a cliché by many.
-Creative, smart candidates give an answer that is bound to take the recruiter by surprise.
+Such an answer look upon as a cliché by many.
+Creative, smart candidates give an answer that bound to take the recruiter by surprise.

 5. Why have you had ‘x’ number of jobs in ‘a’ number of years?: